The Iowa State Fair is an important political stop on the presidential campaign trail. This year AIM advocates from...

 Nearly 38 million American voters have provided care for someone with Alzheimer's or another dementia.
-This election season AIM advocates across the country are engaging candidates to #Ask4Alz.
+This election season AIM advocates across the country are engaging candidates on the #Road2ENDALZ.
 At campaign events, through the media, on social networks and more, voters are sharing how Alzheimer's has impacted their lives and asking candidates for their plan to address the Alzheimer's crisis.

-We need your help to paint the campaign trail purple, please join us as we #Ask4Alz.
+We need your help to paint the campaign trail purple, please join us as we continue on the #Road2ENDALZ.

 Download this card and bring it with you to campaign events to share the facts about Alzheimer's and ask candidates running for office for their plan.

-For more information about the impact of Alzheimer's on your state and constituents find the facts at alz.org/facts.
+For more information about the impact of Alzheimer's on your state find the facts at alz.org/facts.